1. Home

 • The Pan Bagnat is an open faced French sandwich that uses chewy focaccia.

-• Philadelphia has cheesesteaks, and New Orleans claims Muffulettas and Po'Boys.
+• Philadelphia has cheese steaks, and New Orleans claims Muffulettas and Po'Boys.

 • And of course, the American Grilled Cheese sandwich is a classic.
 That sandwich can be updated with a spoonful or two of pesto or chutney spread on the bread before assembling the sandwich.